A note on method

 Chapter I · Time series

-Annual share of websites, by content language, from 2020 to 2025.
+Annual share of pages crawled by Common Crawl, by content language, 2019 to 2026.
 Toggle a language to add or remove it from the chart.

-The 25 most-published content languages on the web, ranked by their 2025 share.
+The 29 most-published content languages on the open web, ranked by their 2026 share.
+The original 25 plus four large-speaker languages — Hindi, Bengali, Thai and Malay — added in June 2026 to surface the most under-read languages in AI training data.
 Click a column to sort; type to filter.

 |---|